zouhair/NHLGames/README.md

 Go to this section to inspect everything that NHLGames does.
 Also, any error or warning will show here.

 ## Modules
-NHLGames don't use any Ad Detection modules by default, but you can activate one by checking `Enabled` and by moving a module from the left box to the right.
+NHLGames doesn't use any Ad Detection modules by default, but you can activate one by checking `Enabled` and by moving a module from the left box to the right.
 Select one and use the `>>>` arrow button to activate it, use the `<<<` arrow button to desactivate it.
 If you don't use any, it's better if you disable the Ad Detection module.

 # Support